thekidk/countries-web-app/README.md

 ### Missing functionality: Search and Selecting Country to view more information

-Due to lack of experience with React, had a difficult time trying to implement the<br/> search or modal pop-up view to display more information about the country.
+Due to lack of experience with React, still working on implementing<br/> search and pop-up to display more information about the country.